"Hanceville Nursing and Rehab Center leads state in nursing home staff vaccinations"

 This page is intended to keep Residents, Family and Friends informed of COVID-19 updates here at Hanceville Nursing & Rehab Center.
 This page will be updated as needed.

 We currently have residents who have tested positive for Covid-19.
 We have placed these residents on isolation precautions and are testing residents and staff in accordance to CDC guidelines.

 The omicron variant is new and easily transmissible.
 Even if your loved one has had both of their shots, without the booster the two shots only provide 30% protection against the Omicron variant.
 With the booster, their protection level raises to 75%.
 We highly encourage all of our residents and staff to receive the booster to help fight this virus.

 Again, indoor and outdoor visitation is available to all of our residents.
-While appointments are not required for visitation, they are appreciated.
+Appointments are not required.